-We are pleased to announce the winners for the second of three essay contests for 2018.
+We are pleased to announce the winners for the third of three essay contests for 2018.
 Before doing so, we wanted to thank everyone that participated.
 There were many compelling entries this contest.
-The amount of effort and dedication put into your service is truly remarkable, this includes students involved in, church volunteer programs, boys and girls scout volunteer programs, foreign aid relief programs, serving the homeless, tutoring peers and youth in various school subjects, coaching youth sports, mentoring in art and music classes, working with special needs students and youth, helping the visually impaired to see, creating school lunch programs to serve the economically disadvantaged, books, clothing and school supply drives, raising funds to help pay for children’s medical treatments, raising funds to help fight cancer, and so much more that you all are involved in to help to create a more just and loving world.
+The amount of effort and dedication put into your service is truly remarkable, this includes students involved in, church volunteer programs, boys and girls scout volunteer programs, foreign aid relief programs, serving the homeless, tutoring peers and youth in various school subjects, coaching youth sports, mentoring in art and music classes, working with special needs students and youth, rescuing animals, creating school lunch programs to serve the economically disadvantaged, books, clothing and school supply drives, raising funds to help pay for children’s medical treatments, raising funds to help fight cancer, and so much more that you all are involved in to help to create a more just and loving world.
 It truly is admirable and inspiring.
 Thank you for your service.

 It is repeated for every contestant winner announcement, but bears repeating.
 And that is, we wish we could award everyone that participated a five hundred dollar scholarship prize.
 The submitted essays were so compelling and to choose one staff favorite was difficult to say the least.
 That said, everyone that participated is a truly a winner, in that you are serving your country by volunteering your efforts in order that circumstances should be better for those you are serving.
 And that truly is the best prize of all.
 So again, thank you for your service!
 You all should be applauded for your commitment to fostering a better world.
 As you all know, if there is anytime where love, compassion, and service is needed, it’s now.
 With the on going natural calamities from fires to floods, and other similar events around the world, compounded by issues of racial and economic inequality, it’s so important we do all we can to ease the suffering of others, however small the gesture might be, it all makes a difference.

-And now to announce the winners for the second 2018 Essay Contest.
+And now to announce the winners for the third 2018 Essay Contest.

 Great job to the both of you and congratulations!